THE TASTE OF MANGO

 Embracing Support Systems: The Significance of Family in Promoting Mental Wellness in Children Filmgarde Cineplex, Leisure Park Kallang Saturday, 4th November | 8:40PM On this panel, learn about the crucial role of families in nurturing children's mental well-being.
 Panelists will

-An in-person post-screening chat with the directors will happen as a part of the screening session.
+An in-person post-screening chat with the director will follow the screening.